 READ MORE: How to do Amsterdam cheap

-Dutch restaurants that serve Dutch food, grandma style and that have ‘stamppot’ and ‘bal gehakt’ (meat ball) on the menu: Haesje Claes (beautiful historic decor), Moeders (bring your mother), Bistro Bij Ons and Restaurant Lt.
+Dutch restaurants that serve Dutch food, grandma-style and that have ‘stamppot’ and ‘bal gehakt’ (meatball) on the menu: Haesje Claes (beautiful historic decor), Moeders (bring your mother), Bistro Bij Ons and Restaurant Lt.
 Cornelis.
 De Blauwe Hollander (very touristy), Bistro Bij Ons (Jordaan), Restaurant Lt.
 Cornelis and Greetje.

 Typical Dutch food to try is also cheese fondue and sate and kroketten (either with bread or fries) both are served in many typical eetcafé (simple restaurant), all over town.
-And of cours, the pancake restaurants, which are really only here for the tourists.
+And of course, the pancake restaurants, which are really only here for the tourists.

-That doesn’t mean you can’t do more with the basic Dutch ingredients of meat, veggies and potatoes.
+That doesn’t mean you can’t do more with the basic Dutch ingredients of meat, veggies, and potatoes.
 There certainly are places to eat in Amsterdam that take traditional Dutch food to the French cuisine level, like Lastage.

-2. Amsterdam restaurants with an amazing decor
+2. Amsterdam restaurants with amazing decor

-Like I said, the food is usually pretty okay, so if you have to choose, why not choose a place to eat in Amsterdam with a nice historic decor?
+As I said, the food is usually pretty okay, so if you have to choose, why not choose a place to eat in Amsterdam with a nice historic decor?
 I’m thinking of D’Vijff Vlieghen and De Silveren Spiegel.
 Or eat in a greenhouse: De Kas, Eat on a platform island REM Eiland, eating while lying down: Supperclub, eat in the dark: Ctaste.

 3. Trendy Amsterdam restaurants by neighbourhood